HwWobbe/Wip-Main/README.md

 - PulseAggregation for ...
   - ...
   - keep monitoring the Pulse induced ColorChanges
+    - does it appear at 30+ ?

 <hr>